-One World Observatory restaurant
+One World Observatory Restaurant

-One Dine restaurant at One World Observatory
+One Dine at One World Observatory – A Brief Look

-You must have your One World Observatory tickets to enter the One Dine at one world observatory.
+You must have your One World Observatory tickets to enter the One Dine at One World Observatory.

 If you want to stay for lunch at One Dine after visiting One World Observatory, you must make a reservation through Open Table, which you can do up to 30 days in advance.